How to Raise a Grievance at Work: A Practical Guide

 Why?

-The Employment Rights Bill: What's Changing?
+Employment Rights Act 2025: What's Changing

-| Change | Expected Date | Relevance to Grievances |
+| Change | Date | Relevance to Grievances |

 |---|---|---|

-| Tribunal time limits extended to 6 months | October 2026 | More time to bring a claim if your grievance isn't resolved |
+| Tribunal time limits extended to 6 months | October 2026 | More time to bring a claim if grievance isn't resolved |

-| Sexual harassment duty strengthened | October 2026 | Employers must take "all reasonable steps" to prevent harassment - failures become more actionable |
+| Sexual harassment duty strengthened | October 2026 | Employers must take "all reasonable steps" to prevent harassment |

-| Third-party harassment liability | October 2026 | Employers become liable for harassment by customers/clients |
+| Third-party harassment liability | October 2026 | Employers liable for harassment by customers/clients |

-| Day-one unfair dismissal rights | 2027 | If dismissed for raising a grievance, you may claim unfair dismissal without 2 years' service |
+| Qualifying period reduced to 6 months | 1 January 2027 | If dismissed for raising a grievance, easier to claim unfair dismissal |

-For the latest updates, check:
+For latest updates:

 Frequently Asked Questions

-How long does my employer have to respond to a grievance?
-The ACAS Code doesn't specify exact timeframes - it says employers should deal with grievances "without unreasonable delay."
-What's reasonable depends on the complexity.
+The ACAS Code doesn't specify exact timeframes — employers should deal with grievances "without unreasonable delay."
 A simple pay dispute might be resolved in two weeks.
-A bullying allegation requiring multiple witness interviews might take two months.
-If there's no progress and no explanation, chase it up - and keep an eye on your tribunal deadline.
+A bullying allegation requiring multiple interviews might take two months.
+If there's no progress and no explanation, chase it up — and watch your tribunal deadline.

-Can I raise a grievance after I've resigned?
 You can try, but your employer isn't obliged to hear it.
 Some will; many won't.
-If you have serious concerns, it's better to raise them while still employed.
+If you have serious concerns, raise them while still employed.

-Can I be disciplined for raising a grievance?
 Raising a genuine grievance shouldn't lead to disciplinary action.
-If your employer retaliates against you for complaining, that's likely victimisation - which is unlawful if your grievance related to discrimination, whistleblowing, or other protected matters.
+If your employer retaliates, that's likely victimisation — unlawful if your grievance related to discrimination, whistleblowing, or other protected matters.

-What if my grievance is about my line manager?
-Submit it to their manager, or to HR, or to whoever your grievance policy directs.
+Submit it to their manager, or to HR, or whoever your grievance policy directs.
 You shouldn't have to raise a complaint with the person you're complaining about.

-Can I record the grievance meeting?
-Covert recording is generally a bad idea - if discovered, it can damage trust and potentially your case.
-If you want to record, ask permission first.
-Your right to be accompanied means you can bring someone who can take notes.
+Covert recording is generally a bad idea — if discovered, it can damage trust and your case.
+If you want to record, ask permission.
+Your right to be accompanied means you can bring someone who takes notes.

-What's the difference between a grievance and a whistleblowing disclosure?
 A grievance is a complaint about something affecting you personally.
-Whistleblowing (making a "protected disclosure") is reporting wrongdoing in the public interest - fraud, safety dangers, environmental damage.
+Whistleblowing (making a "protected disclosure") is reporting wrongdoing in the public interest — fraud, safety dangers, environmental damage.
 Whistleblowing has separate legal protections.
-If your concern might qualify as whistleblowing, get specific advice.
+If your concern might qualify, get specific advice.

 Common Mistakes to Avoid